Sponsored by ARC Fertility:

 The initial female fertility evaluation includes an assessment of the uterus and fallopian tubes.
 Uterine fibroids are the most common non-cancerous gynecologic tumor in women and are often diagnosed in women having difficulty conceiving.
 Uterine polyps are soft tissue growths that are also commonly detected in women seeking fertility care.
 Fibroids or polyps inside the uterine cavity can interfere with implantation and removing them can restore fertility.
 Damaged or blocked fallopian tubes can also cause infertility.
 An x-ray test called a hysterosalpingogram is often used to determine if the fallopian tubes are normal.

-Are there other factors I should consider before considering advanced treatment options?
+Are there other low cost fertility treatment options I should consider before considering advanced treatment options?

 Ovulation problems affect up to 20% of women who are having trouble getting pregnant.
 Women who are overweight or underweight may ovulate less frequently and this can contribute to trouble conceiving.
 For overweight women, losing 5-10% of their body weight can restore normal ovulation, without further fertility treatment.
 Women who are underweight can also see a return of regular menstrual cycles with weight gain.
 Polycystic ovarian syndrome (PCOS) is the most common hormonal disorder in reproductive aged women and many women with PCOS also experience problems with ovulation.

 A common treatment for women with irregular ovulation is ovulation induction (OI).
 With OI treatment, a woman takes an oral medication, like clomid or letrozole, and then may have an ultrasound to determine how the ovaries responded to the medication.
 OI can be combined with intercourse timed around expected ovulation or coordinated with an intrauterine insemination (IUI) procedure.
 The same medications used for OI can be used for superovulation in women who ovulate regularly, but are having difficulty conceiving.